 Dr. Norford is the President-Elect for the 3000 member Pennsylvania Psychological Association (PPA).
 He served on the Board of Directors nearly every year since 2009 and has held positions of Treasurer, Chair of the Communications Board of PPA, and Chair of the Committee on Technology Implementation.
 Dr. Norford also served as the Chair of the Pennsylvania Psychological PAC, which advocates for improved mental health care in schools, hospitals, the legal system, and through insurance reform.

 Dr. Norford served as a board member for Hope Springs Equestrian Therapy based in Chester County from 2016-2018.

-For nine years, 2006-2104, Dr. Norford was a professional member on the board of ASCEND from 2006-2014.
-ASCEND provides support, information, and coferences to the Asperger and Autism community in the Philadelphia region.
+Dr. Norford was a professional member on the board of ASCEND from 2006-2014.
+ASCEND provides support, information, and conferences to the Asperger and Autism community in the Philadelphia region.

-Dr. Norford is a Member of the American Psychological Association, a Fellow of the Pennsylvania Psychological Association, a member of the Philadelphia Society of Clinical Psychologists, and a member of Specialists of Schools.
+Dr. Norford is a Member of the American Psychological Association, a Fellow of the Pennsylvania Psychological Association, and a member of the Philadelphia Society of Clinical Psychologists.

 Dr. Norford was raised in Bucks County, PA.
 He graduated with honors in both high school and college while also competing in a variety of varsity sports year round.